RedMage4evah/ProjectAltair/README.md

 2. Wait for me to make a character folder and file for it
 3. Make a branch to change some stuff then send a pull request for review, or send me an email at projectaltairrm@gmail.com Alternatively, use the other forms on the above link to submit extra works or write stuff.
+You can also place bounties on ideas you have that you want to see become real but lack the ability to do so!

 Before you do any of the above, let me be abundantly clear: Being the original creator, or the first to do a certain thing with a character, doesn't make you the arbiter of what should or shouldn't be done with them.
 That said, anything that is more than just adding to what's there will have to be decided via poll in Discussions.